- About End Users through our Ad Services (see “Privacy for Our Services”); and

 - You may have the right to request access to or that we change, update, or delete your personal information.
 Please note that we may impose a small fee for access and disclosure of your personal information where permitted under applicable law, which will be communicated to you.

-- The may have the right to opt out of receiving marketing communications from us.
+- You may have the right to opt out of receiving marketing communications from us.
 See “Your Opt-Out Choices” for further information.

 - If you are a resident of the European Economic Area (EEA) or the UK, you may also have the following rights:

 - The right to object to processing of your personal information, restrict processing of your personal information, or request portability of your personal information.
-To exercise these rights email email@example.com; and
+To exercise these rights please see our DSR Notice to submit a request; and

 - The right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.
 Contact details for data protection authorities in the EEA are here and the UK here.

-You can exercise your rights at any time by contacting us at firstname.lastname@example.org.
+You can exercise your rights at any time by submitting a request through our webforms found on our DSR Notice page.
 We will respond to your request in accordance with our obligations under applicable privacy laws.
-Please review our Data Subject Rights Notice for further information and instructions on how to exercise your rights.

 4.4 LEGAL BASIS FOR PROCESSING PERSONAL INFORMATION (EEA AND UK END USERS AND VISITORS ONLY)